Michigan state Rep. Abraham Aiyash talks Muslim identity in America, Black Muslim community

-LSA Central Student Government hosted Michigan state Rep. Abraham Aiyash Monday at Rackham Graduate School to speak about an ethnic lens to the Muslim identity in America.
+LSA Student Government and the Muslim Students’ Association hosted Michigan state Rep. Abraham Aiyash Monday at Rackham Graduate School to speak about an ethnic lens to the Muslim identity in America.
 He opened by asking the audience how many of them have read the autobiography of Malcolm X — a text he considers to be one of the most important for Muslims to read.

 Aiyash said Islam was preserved in America through the resilence of enslaved people, despite efforts to prevent them from practicing their faith through prayer, reading and gathering with their community.

-Note: This article has been updated to clarify LSA Student Government and the Muslim Student Association put on the event.